MoulikBansal/leetcph/README.md

 ## Usage

-1. Open a folder in VS Code where you want to save the test cases and solution files.
-2. Use the command `CPH: Fetch Test Cases` to fetch test cases from a LeetCode problem URL.
-3. Write your solution in the created `solution.cpp` or `solution.py` file.
-4. Use the command `CPH: Run Test Cases` to run your solution against the fetched test cases.

-## Usage

 1. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
 2. Run `CPH: Fetch Test Cases`.
 3. Enter the LeetCode problem URL (e.g., `https://leetcode.com/problems/roman-to-integer/description/`).
 4. Select the file type (C++ or Python).
 5. Write your solution in the created `solution.cpp` or `solution.py` file.
-6. Run `CPH: Run Test Cases` to test your solution.
+6. Run `CPH: Run Test Cases` and select the file type to test your solution.

 ## Future enhancements
+1. Fix issue of extension downloaded directly from vs code doesn't work on all devices.

-1. Automated input size addition for better user workflow.
+2. Automated input size addition(for vectors) for better user workflow.
-2. Add support for more languages.
+3. Add support for more languages.

 ## Contributing